thradams/CPrime-V1/README.md

 The best introduction is to try the samples online. http://www.thradams.com/web/cprime.html

-The compiler can understand the "extended C language" and output C With annotations and vice versa.
+The compiler can understand the "extended C language" and output "C with annotations" and vice versa.

-CPrime itself is written in annotated C and compiled to annotated C.
-I know this is complicated! see the demo online and use swap button.
+CPrime itself is written in annotated C and compiled to annotated C. I know this is complicated, see the demo online and use swap button.

 ## Features

 ### Especial functions
 The compiler can generate something similar of C++ constructor,destructor, operator new and operator delete.

-To generate these function use **default** at the end of function declaration.
+To generate these functions use **default** at the end of function declaration.

 The name of the functions and signature are used to undestand what you want to generate.

 Use XXX_Create for "operator new", XXX_Init for constructor, XXX_Destroy for destructor and XXX_Delete for operator delete.

-Input:
+CPrime compiler can read "extended C" and generate "annotated C" and vice versa.
+It also can read annotated C and output updated annotated C. I know it's complicated, see the online demo.

+The main reason to have this C with annotations as input is preserve the capacity of using existing IDE and debuggers.

+CPrime compiler itself is written in annotated C and output annotated C.

+Sample CXX input:

 ```c